kdineshchitra/heart-disease-prediction/README.md

 ## Data for the problem

 Data is structured(303 rows and 14 columns) and it is in the form of a '.csv' file.
-The original data came from the Cleveland database from UCI Machine Learning Repository.[(link here)](https://archive.ics.uci.edu/ml/datasets/Heart+Disease/)
+The original data came from the Cleveland database from [UCI Machine Learning Repository](https://archive.ics.uci.edu/ml/datasets/Heart+Disease/).
 The following features were used to predict the target variable (heart disease or no heart disease).
 1. age
 2. sex